Max-Margin Token Selection in Attention Mechanism: Addendum to Section

-\\ \textbf{Step~3: Updates remain inside the cone.} By leveraging the results from \textbf{Step 1} and \textbf{Step 2}, we demonstrate that the gradient iterates, with an appropriate step size, starting from $\pb(0) \in \Cc_{\mu,R}(\ps)$, remain within this cone.
-Here, $R$ is chosen such that
+\textbf{Step~3: Updates remain inside the cone $\Cc_{\mu,R_\epsilon}(\ps)$.} By leveraging the results from \textbf{Step 1} and \textbf{Step 2}, we demonstrate that the gradient iterates, with an appropriate constant step size, starting from $\pb(t_\epsilon) \in \Cc_{\mu,R_\epsilon}(\ps)$, remain within this cone.